rmcfarlane82/react-native-msal-plugin/README.md

 # react-native-msal-plugin

-### **Very sorry but I no longer have enough time to keep this package updated, I highly recommend using [Appcenter Auth](https://docs.microsoft.com/en-us/appcenter/auth/), this was really a stop gap for me as there was nothing around at the time, thanks for the support.**
+### **Very sorry but I no longer have enough time to keep this package updated, I highly recommend using [react-native-msal by stashenergy](https://github.com/stashenergy/react-native-msal), thanks for the support.**

 [ChangeLog](docs/changelog.md)